IntuitDeveloper/intuit-api-docs/docs/faq/payroll.md

 **8\.
 Can we detect Reimbursements against Employee Payslips ?**

 A Reimbursement is a compenstation type, which can be assigned a custom name and is unique within a company.
-To determine the compensation type, query for `compensations` against `payrollProfile`  and determine the value against `statutoryCompensationPolicy` (`REIMBURSEMENT`).
-Finally match this against `description` on Employee Payslip `compensations`.
+To determine the compensation type, query for `compensations` against `payrollProfile`  and determine the value against `statutoryCompensationPolicy` (value should be `REIMBURSEMENT`).
+Finally match the `name` against `description` on Employee Payslip `compensations`.